What is a Quote?

 - Payment method: How you expect to be paid (check, credit or debit card, direct deposit, etc.) and when (half-up-front, lump sum, etc.)

 You can also specify what is not included in the scope of the project.
-For example, if you’re a web developer, you may charge for the work of designing and building out a website, but leave copywriting as well as the selection of header images and other assets to your client.
+For example, if you’re a web developer, you may charge for designing and building a website but leave copywriting and selecting header images and other assets to your client.

 Consider using this section as a way to highlight costs you will not be covering that the client will have to be responsible for once your contract ends, such as website hosting costs.